The Ultraman: Story

 In the 21st century, various mysterious events occur on Earth, causing monsters to appear all of a sudden.
-EGG3 officer Chouichirou Hikari was scouted to join the Science Defense Squad on Earth but while on his way back, he was bonded to Ultraman Jonias, an Ultra-Person of U-40 who was sent by his brethren to fight against the monster threats and alien invasions.
-This allows the youth to become an Ultraman against countless enemies while keeping his identity a secret from his fellow members.
-Almost in the middle of the series, both Hikari and Jonias lost their lives from fighting the Spirit Parasite.
-They were spirited to the Ultra Planet of U-40 by Elec, and discovered the Ultra People's connection to the Earth in the past.
-Hikari and Jonias were revived in said planet and helped foiled the invaders Badel People to reclaim the stolen Ultra-mind.
+EGG3 officer Chouichirou Hikari was scouted to join the Science Defense Squad on Earth but while on his way back, he was bonded to Ultraman Joneus, an Ultra-Person of U-40 who was sent by his brethren to fight against the monster threats and alien invasions.
+This allows the youth to become an Ultraman against countless enemies while keeping a secret identity from his fellow members.

+Midway through the series, both Hikari and Joneus die while fighting the Spirit Parasite.
+They are taken to the Ultra Planet U-40 to be resurrected, and while there, discover the Ultra People's connection to the Earth in the past.
+They also help to repel the invading Badel People, and to reclaim the stolen Ultra-mind.

 Starting from episode 28, Daisuke Gondo becomes a new captain to the SDS.
 Despite their rocky start, the team learn to accept him due to his great intuition and brotherly instinct.
-Amia would return to Earth to warn Hikari and the SDS of the invasion of Heller Empire, a renegade faction of Ultra People that invaded their home world and saw Earth as their next target due to Jonias's involvement.
+Amia would return to Earth to warn Hikari and the SDS of the alien invasion of the Heller Empire, a renegade faction of Ultra People that invaded their home world and saw Earth as their next target due to Joneus's involvement.
 The Heller Empire was led by Heller, who was banished due to his misuse of the Ultra-mind for immortality.
 The SDS were given the Ultria, an ancient battleship made by the Ultra People to counter invasion attempts made by the Heller Army.
 In the four final episodes, Heller sent a full-scale invasion on Earth to wipe humanity after fearing that they would cooperate with the remaining Ultra People.
 The SDS disobeyed the Earth Self Defense Army to go into space, joining forces with the remaining U-40 resistances to form the U Fleet and attacked the Titan Base on Saturn to prevent more invasion forces from coming to Earth.
 On U-40, the SDS made a risky attempt to sneak into the Heller City to weaken its defense as the U Fleet attacked Heller's forces in the planet's outer atmosphere.
 When the SDS were about to be killed by Mac Datar, Hikari's secret was exposed to save his comrades before joining the remaining seven Ultras in foiling Heller's attempts to escape.
 With Amia and the Wiseman being rescued, Heller died in the ensuing explosion as U-40 celebrated their victory.
-Jonias finally separated from Hikari and spent several months to observe Earth with his sister Amia.
+Joneus finally separated from Hikari and spent several months to observe Earth with his sister Amia.
 Once assuring that peace had returned, they bid farewell to the SDS and promised to return when the Earth's safety is threatened once more.